Deploy

 - Stop loss — tighten or loosen; experiment with trailing stops

-Section titled “Retesting”If the market regime shifts, test and validate the strategy again on recent data:
+Section titled “Re-optimization”If the market regime shifts, re-run optimization and cross-validation on recent data:

 - Run a backtest on recent data to see current performance

-See Test → Optimize for the validation workflow.
+See Backtest → Optimization for the full optimization workflow.

 What’s Next?